This Boston native is as Good as gold for tech, life sciences and private equity work.

 Summer program

 Goodwin’s summer program runs for ten weeks.
-Students have the freedom to try any practice, rather than having to decide between corporate and litigation right away.
-Summers therefore gain exposure to Goodwin’s core practice areas in order to “discover what aspects of law interest them the most and the avenues available within the life sciences, private equity, real estate, technology and financial services industries — and where they converge,” says Lam.
-Assignments are received both from Goodwin attorneys directly and through assignment coordinators.
+Students have the freedom to try any assignment within either the business law or litigation department.
+This allows summers to gain exposure to Goodwin’s core practice areas in order to “discover what aspects of law interest them the most and the avenues available within the life sciences, private equity, real estate, technology and financial services industries — and where they converge,” says Lam.
+Assignments are received both from the assignment system and through assignment coordinators.
 Students also receive mentors from day one.
-“Our summer program provides summers with concrete, meaningful work assignments that help them gain a real-world perspective while giving them autonomy to navigate their own route to law,” Lam concludes.
+“Our summer program provides summers with concrete, meaningful work assignments that help them gain a real-world perspective while giving them autonomy to navigate their own path in the law,” Lam concludes.

 Top tips: